 Case Western Reserve University is primarily a residential university, and we believe undergraduate students benefit from living on campus.
 Students' financial aid eligibility is determined by subtracting the family contribution from the cost of attendance (tuition, fees, living expenses, books and personal expenses).
-For those returning students who choose to commute or live off campus (not with family), the university uses a smaller commuter cost of attendance or budget to award need-based grant.
-These students typically receive less grant assistance than those living on campus.
-For the 2018-19 academic year, students will receive $13,600 less in need-based grant, if the student has eligibility, if they choose to live off campus.
+For those returning students who choose to commute from home, live off campus (not with family) or in Greek housing, the university will adjust the housing and meal plan portion of your cost of attendance and any need-based grant will be adjusted accordingly.

 Applying for Financial Aid

 To be eligible for consideration for financial aid and are an incoming U.S. citizen or permanent resident, you must complete both the Free Application for Federal Student Aid (FAFSA) and the CSS Profile.
 If you are not a citizen or permanent resident of the United States but wish to be considered for financial aid, you must complete the CSS Profile.

 If you indicate you wish to be considered for financial aid, your application won’t be considered complete until the necessary financial aid documents are submitted.

 Case Western Reserve offers a select number of scholarships, including awards in the amount of tuition, that require applicants to provide additional information and respond to an essay prompt.